akhepcat/LatencyFix/README.md

 	LatencyFix.sh [--help|-h|--debug|-d|-s|--sysctl] {bandwidth}

 	* bandwidth can be specified as bare bits, KiB, KB, MiB, MB, GiB, and GB

 	* commas are optional and will be stripped out

  	* -s|--sysctl  output sysctl statements (defaults to bare values for adding to /etc/sysctl.d)

-	examples:
+	* No changes will be made to the system, but suggested commands/values will be printed

+* EXAMPLES

 	* $ sudo LatencyFix.sh  10GB
 	* $ sudo LatencyFix.sh  100MiB
 	* $ sudo LatencyFix.sh  100,000,000
 	* $ sudo LatencyFix.sh  1000000

-	No changes will be made to the system, but suggested commands/values will be printed
+* TIPS

-	*** not seeing any suggestions?
+	* Not seeing any suggestions?
 You may be all tuned, or over-tuned.
 Try disabling your existing tuning first!